-Measure Activity Attendance officer to monitor Rationale 1,2,3,4,7,8 attendance and support families where attendance is low Attendance officer monitors attendance fortnightly, feeds back to HT and supports families where attendance is low.
+Measure Activity Attendance officer to monitor attendance and support families where attendance is low £500 Attendance officer monitors attendance fortnightly, feeds back to HT and supports families where attendance is low.
 Support for HT in strategies that encourage improved attendance.
-Evidence

-Impact of attandance officer Impact of attendance officer evident in previous years where her work with families has impacted positively on attendance Introduction of School Nurse 1⁄2 day every three weeks to support physical and mental health and well-being Increase in parental requests for support with mental and physical health issues such as anxiety and toileting issues.
+Evidence Impact of attendance officer evident in previous years where her work with families has impacted positively on attendance 1,2,3,4,7,8 Introduction of School Nurse 1⁄2 day every three weeks to support physical and mental health and well-being £1000 Increase in parental requests for support with mental and physical health issues such as anxiety and toileting issues.
 School nurse on site supports those struggling to gain access to medical support.
-Evidence This is a trial in school based on increased requests of support from parents however the Royal College of Nursing states: School nurses are trusted by both schoolchildren and their families and could play a crucial role in preventing mental health problems from taking root - and reducing pressure on mental health services 4,6,8 Increase children's counselling Following Covid and school closures there has been a significant increase in reports of anxiety in children.
-We have a waiting list of children who we believe would benefit from counselling.
-Evidence We are now able to access free/ reduced cost counselling from The Northern Guild which has previously been very successful.
-4,8 Increase staff knowledge on how to support well-being of children Rationale Teacher training to be a mental health lead in school in order to develop wider staff knowledge through government initiative Evidence The DfE states that: 'the training will support schools in how to use existing mental health resources more effectively, identify students who need mental health support, and on how to improve working with local mental health services so that children and young people who need specialist help, get this as soon as possible.'
-4,5,6,8
+Evidence This is a trial in school based on increased requests of support from parents however the Royal College of Nursing states: School nurses are trusted by both schoolchildren and their families and could play a crucial role in preventing mental health problems from taking root - and reducing pressure on mental health services 4,6,8 Increase children's counselling £4680 Rationale Following Covid and school closures there has been a significant increase in reports of anxiety in children.
+We continue to have a waiting list of children who we believe would benefit from counselling.
+Evidence 4,8

-Teaching assistants to support class teachers in providing pastoral support.
-This includes small group play based learning, social stories, completing 'the three houses' and development of friendship groups.
-Rationale Teaching assistants work with small groups of children to offer pastoral support where children are noted to be struggling in a way which is affecting their learning - ie anxiety, friendship problems, behavioural issues.
+Previous counselling has proved very successful.
+Increase staff knowledge on how to support well-being of children £2000 Following the departure of our mental health lead we need to train another member of staff in school in order to develop wider staff knowledge through government initiative Evidence The DfE states that: 'the training will support schools in how to use existing mental health resources more effectively, identify students who need mental health support, and on how to improve working with local mental health services so that children and young people who need specialist help, get this as soon as possible.'
+4,5,6,8 Teaching assistants to support class teachers in providing pastoral support.
+This includes small group play based learning, social stories, completing 'the three houses' and development of friendship groups. £3000 Rationale Teaching assistants work with small groups of children to offer pastoral support where children are noted to be struggling in a way which is affecting their learning - ie anxiety, friendship problems, behavioural issues.
 Evidence Social and emotional learning interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.'
-EEF Toolkit 4,5,6,8 Projected spending £10,000
+EEF Toolkit 4,5,6,8 Projected spending £11,180 Total Projected Spend £64,480